 THIS RECIPE WAS FEATURED IN STILLWATER LIVING MAGAZINE

 I’ve recently started using puff pastry.
 It’s light, versatile, and has so many glorious layers that turn golden brown when baked.
-Last Fall I created Vegetarian Chorizo Taco Puff Pastry Bites, and they were a hit when April served them at her holiday party.
+Last Fall I created Vegetarian Chorizo Taco Puff Pastry Bites, and they were a hit at April’s holiday party.

 Since I’m on this puff pastry mission, I wanted to create another appetizer.
 I always have asparagus in the fridge, but I’ve only ever used it as part of the main course.
 So this was the perfect opportunity to create Asparagus Prosciutto Puff Pastry